CognitiveVR/kube2iam/README.md

 # kube2iam

-Provide IAM credentials to containers running inside a kubernetes cluster based on annotations.
+Provide IAM credentials to containers running inside a kubernetes cluster based on annotations

 # Fork information
 The original repo over at https://github.com/jtblin/kube2iam is no longer being updated.
 This is a fork from msiuts which includes a fix for supporting IMDSv2 and has some dependency updates